 Prior to joining the State, Mary-Lisa was a litigator in private practice where she concentrated on commercial litigation, professional negligence defense, aviation litigation, reinsurance litigation, and appeals.
 She has tried cases and argued appeals in State and Federal court, has arbitrated cases before the American Arbitration Association and the International Chamber of Commerce, and has represented clients in investigations brought by the United States Department of Justice, the Federal Bureau of Investigation, and the United States Postal Inspection Service.

-Mary-Lisa a former president of the Chicago Chapter of the Federal Bar Association and is admitted to practice before the District Court for the Northern District of Illinois, the Seventh Circuit Court of Appeals, and the United States Supreme Court.
+Mary-Lisa was a former president of the Chicago Chapter of the Federal Bar Association and is admitted to practice before the District Court for the Northern District of Illinois, the Seventh Circuit Court of Appeals, and the United States Supreme Court.